 b) Once you’ve determined your daily BIG three activities for the day, you choose the “1 MUST” from these three items.

 This is the single most important activity you need to focus on that day.
 Ask yourself: “If there was only one task that absolutely MUST get done no matter what, what would it be?”

 “If this were the only thing I accomplished today, would I be satisfied with my day?
 Will moving this forward make all the other to-dos unimportant or easier to knock off later?”
-(Hat tip to Tim Ferriss for this question).
+(Hat tip to Tim Ferriss).

 c) Choose that one thing that you answered “yes” to and then block out at least two hours to focus on it without interruptions or distractions.